Side Dish Restaurant

 E: The salad dressing helped.
 It gave that part of my meal that exoticness I was craving.
 Had the pomegranate been in seasaon, I'm sure that would kicked that part of the meal up by a notch.

 J: The Side Dish is a cozy and clean restaurant.
 For me, that's important but foodwise, they haven't convinced me to make a return visit.
-Maybe if they start by presenting an appetizing kebab, this place would feel less westernized.
+Maybe if they start by presenting an appetizing kebab, this place would feel different.